-This is a very long article (over 10000 words) but It is important that you read and understand everything from the beginning to end, so you can be able to setup a blog on your own and start earning money online.
-But just in case you don’t want to go through the pain and hustle of setting up a blog yourself, I’m offering a FREE Blog Setup Service.
+This is a very long article (over 10,000 words), but It is important that you read and understand everything from the beginning to end, so you can be able to setup a blog on your own and start earning money online in Uganda.
+Just in case you don’t want to go through the pain and hustle of setting up a blog yourself, I’m offering a FREE Blog Setup Service.
 I will design for you an effective and professional blog that is responsive, secure and SEO optimized, all of FREE OF CHARGE.
 You only have to buy your own domain and hosting from one of my affiliate partners.
 You can Claim Your Free Blog Design Offer here.

 Starting a blogging business in Uganda is a life changing decision you need to make.
 It is simple, requires very little capital to start and you can work from anywhere at any time.
 At the time writing this article i was comfortably seated in my bed.